cxw620/rust-polyglot/docs/async.rst

-(typically, it provides a ``spawn`` facility), keeping track of which are ready, and calling ``poll`` repeatedly so that the program make progress.
+(typically, it provides a ``spawn`` facility), keeping track of which are ready, and calling ``poll`` repeatedly so that the program makes progress.

 Practicalities
 --------------